Skip to main content

 • Contactless card payment is the fastest way to start at most Lidl chargers.
 No app, no account, just tap and charge.

-• Pre-authorization holds may appear on your card even during free charging periods.
+• Pre-authorization holds may appear on your card.
 These are released automatically within a few days.

-• If you charge at Lidl regularly, check whether a roaming pass from the operator (like an Allego subscription) offers better rates than ad-hoc payment after the free period.
+• If you charge at Lidl regularly, check whether a roaming pass from the operator (like an Allego subscription) offers better rates.

 When to Contact Lidl Charging Support